elva-mao/ElvaMao/README.md

-#  Yummy
+#  YummY
 ##  Introduction

-Yummy is a an app where you can browse recipes.
+YummY is a an app where you can browse recipes.
 The app displays them in a list.
 You can collect, like or share them.
 You can check the details of the recipe in the detail page.

 It is just the beginning, I'll polish it continually~